true-north-engineering/pbz-educ/lab2/SOLUTIONS.md

 Test the application by opening the URL ```todo-single-user50.ocp-edu.tn.hr/todo/```.
 Please note that the last trailing slash (/) is important, so don't omit him.
 Observe applications log and resolve the problems.

 Hint: Recall the lab1 and that the todo-single app needs certain environment variables which tells the application where the database is and how to connect to it, its credentails etc. Add these variables through OpenShift web interface.
-The database template which you used to create it alse creates a secret with the connection parameters.
+The database template which you used to create it also creates a secret with the connection parameters.
 Adjust the deployment so it uses this secret and the values in it for environment variables.
-Also, you will need to connect to the database pod and create Items table.
+Also, you will need to connect to the database pod and create the Items table.
 ```
 mysql -h localhost -utodo -ptodopassw0rd todo
 create table Item (id bigint not null auto_increment, description varchar(255), done bool, primary key (id));